Dear all, I am conducting job evaluations and I would like to have an insight into the HAY Guide Chart-Profile Method. Could anybody help?

 5. Jobs can only be evaluated if they are understood.

-a) the three elements common to all jobs which facilitate comparison;
+a) the three elements common to all jobs that facilitate comparison;

 b) the step difference principle, which is the tool of comparison;